- Diabetes insipidus in cats: causes, symptoms and treatment

 In nephrogenic diabetes insipidus, the problem lies in the kidneys, which cannot respond properly to ADH.
 Although ADH is present in sufficient quantities, the kidneys are unable to retain water effectively.

-• Toxins or medications that affect kidney function
+- Toxins or medications that impair kidney function

 Similar to central DI, affected cats exhibit polydipsia and polyuria.
-Urine remains highly diluted, even in cases of dehydration.
+The urine remains highly diluted, even in cases of dehydration. - Diagnosis:

-Diagnosis requires careful examination to rule out other possible causes for the symptoms.
-An ADH test can help differentiate between central and nephrogenic DI.
+Diagnosis requires a thorough examination to rule out other possible causes of the symptoms.
+An ADH test can help differentiate between central and nephrogenic DI. - Therapy:

-Treatment is often more difficult than with central DI.
-In addition to dietary adjustments (e.g., low-salt diet), medications such as thiazide diuretics can be used to relieve symptoms.
+Treatment is often more difficult than for central diuresis.
+In addition to dietary adjustments (e.g., a low-salt diet), medications such as thiazide diuretics can be used to alleviate symptoms.

 3. Dipsogenic diabetes insipidus

-This form is extremely rare in cats and is caused by impaired regulation of the feeling of thirst in the brain.
+This form is extremely rare in cats and is caused by a disruption in the regulation of thirst in the brain.
 Cats drink excessive amounts of water, which suppresses ADH production and leads to increased urine output.

-Treatment often requires behavior modification or treatment of underlying neurological causes.
+Treatment often requires behavior modification or the treatment of underlying neurological causes.

 Symptoms